therealitydrift/cognitive-drift-institute/README.md

 ## Why This Exists

-Modern cognitive environments rarely fail outright.
-They continue to function, remain productive, and reward optimization even as human understanding, judgment, and coherence gradually weaken.
-The failure mode of interest is persistent functionality despite weakened correction and feedback.
+Modern cognitive environments rarely fail in obvious ways.
+They continue to function and produce results, even when feedback loops weaken and judgment becomes less reliable.
+Performance can remain stable while alignment with underlying reality gradually erodes.

-Cognitive Drift documents and models this gap before it is taken for granted as a normal feature of contemporary thinking.
-The institute focuses on identifying and describing the structural conditions that contribute to cognitive strain, simplification, and distortion.
+The Cognitive Drift Institute studies this pattern.
+It documents and models how sustained optimization pressure, information overload, and representational abstraction can strain human cognition.
+The focus is on identifying structural conditions that contribute to cognitive simplification, distortion, and reduced corrective capacity.

 ---